-Colorado does not have any DPC laws on the books.
-Legislation has been proposed in the current 2017 session through HB17-1115.
+Colorado HB17-1115 was signed into law on 04/24/17 making Colorado the 20th state to pass DPC legislation.
 Numerous DPC practices are known to be operating within the state.
 When designing your contract be sure to review regulations from the Colorado Department of Insurance and from Title 10, Article 16, Part 4 Health Maintenance Organizations.

 Note that Colorado Revised Statutes Title 25.5.
 Health Care Policy and Financing § 25.5-4-301 prohibits any physician from privately contracting with any Medicaid patient for services covered by Medicaid.
 This harsh and discriminatory provision is also discussed on page two of this provider bulletin.
 Colorado Medicaid patients should be informed when they enroll that the state is prohibiting them from privately contracting for covered services with any Colorado provider.